Lind-Project/lind-wasm/docs/contribute/unit-tests.md

 2. **Filtering:** Applies include/exclude filters (`--run`, `--skip`, and `skip_test_cases.txt`).
-3. **Checking for expected outputs:** Test suite looks for expected output from native run (the output of running the test case after compiling using gcc).
-   If it's not found, we will compile using gcc and run it to get the native output.
-4. **Comparing Outputs:** For deterministic test cases, the outputs are directly compared and considered a success if they match.
-For non-deterministic test cases, the outputs are parsed and compared using a Python script.
-5. **Result Recording:** All test outcomes are stored with status, error type, and full output.
-6. **Reporting:** JSON and HTML test reports are generated.
+3. **Test Execution:** Compiles and executes each test case twice, with native gcc and with lind-wasm, and records the output. *(note: gcc is skipped for tests with expected output fixture, and for tests with non-deterministic output)*
+4. **Comparing Outputs:**  Marks test as successful, if outputs match *(note: non-deterministic tests always succeed, if compilation and execution succeeds)*
+5. **Reporting:** Test results are written to a JSON- and  an HTML-formatted report in the current working directory.
+The reports include a summary of the full test run, and status, error type, and output of each test case.

-## Output Files
+## Error Types
-- **JSON Report:** Detailed test summary in JSON format, saved at `lind-wasm/results.json`
-- **HTML Report:** Human-readable visualization of test outcomes, saved at `lind-wasm/report.html`

 The output will show the total number of test cases, along with counts for successes, failures, and each of the following error types: